There are plenty of local restaurants within walking-distance of the University. Check out this map for just a few options.

 3. Your card can be used as a way to pay for laundry time.

-4. Your card can be used at the University Bookstore.
+4. Your card can be used at the University Store.

 5. Your card allows you to check out library books.

-For more information on how to use the University Card, please see the Auxiliary Services website.
+For more information on how to use the University Card, please see the Student Affairs website.